tyrone-sudeium/sudeium_blog/source/_posts/2014-09-27-how-to-hire-ios-developers.markdown

 The people doing the hiring tend to forget that with the truly great candidates, when you're interviewing, you are not the only one that is passing judgement.
 A good candidate will almost certainly be sizing *you* up for whether your company is the kind of place they want to work.
 As a company, you should be trying to impress your candidates, at least as much as they're trying to impress you!
 Putting them through stress and ordeal will make them less likely to pick your company if they're given multiple offers.

 Hiring is not an exact science.
 There's no foolproof method to get 100% great results all the time.
-There's so much more involved in this than I've covered here, but if you find ways to optimise and cut down your interview process, it will save everyone time, especially yours and your candidate's, and it might just leave everyone feeling a lot better.
+There's so much more involved in this than I've covered here, but if you find ways to optimise and cut down your interview process, it will save everyone time, especially yours and your candidate's.
+Finally, getting this right might just leave everyone involved in this awful process just feeling a lot better.